tier4/agnocast/docs/shared_memory.md

 Suppose the process's id is `pid`, then the message queue is named as "/new_publisher@pid".
 The restriction for the name is the same as the shared memory.

+## How virtual addresses are decided?

+Any process which joins Agnocast has to set `MEMPOOL_SIZE` as an environment variable.
+The passed value is aligned to 100kB.

 ## Known issues

 - When a heaphook fails to allocate a memory due to the lack of enough memory pool, heaphook tries to add a new memory.
 However, the added area will not be mapped by the subscribers in the current implementation and in turn Agnocast will not work well.